Minors of a random binary matroid: Proof of Theorem

 We argue next that w.h.p. the matrix $\bL_1$ induced by $C_2$ has rank $n_3$.
-For this we rely on the following lemma, which we will need for several purposes: \begin{lemma} Let $\bA$ be an $N\times M$ matrix over $\GF_2$ chosen uniformly at random from matrices where each column has $k$ ones, and condition on the event that each row has at least $\g k\s$ ones, where $\g<1$ and $\g k>1$ and $\s=M/N=O(1)$.
+For this we rely on the following lemma, which we will need for several purposes: \begin{lemma} Let $\bA=(\bA[i,j])$ be an $N\times M$ matrix over $\GF_2$ chosen uniformly at random from matrices where each column has $k$ ones, and condition on the event that each row has at least $\g k\s$ ones, where $\g<1$ and $\g k>1$ and $\s=M/N=O(1)$.
 Let $\bsa$ be a fixed member of $\GF_2^M$.
-If $\cE_{s,\bsa}$ is the event that there exists a set $S$ of rows with $|S|=s$ whose sum is $\bsa$, then \begin{enumerate}[(a)] \item \beq{zerosum}{ \Pr(\exists 1\leq s\leq Ne^{-k}:\cE_{s,\bsa})=O(n^{-K}). } \item If $\s\geq e^{5k}/(1-\g)^2$ then \beq{zerosum1}{ \Pr(\exists Ne^{-k}<s<N:\cE_{s,\bsa})=O(n^{-K}). } \end{enumerate} Here we can make $K$ can be made arbitrarily large, by taking $k$ suficiently large.
+If $\cE_{s,\bsa}$ is the event that there exists a set $S$ of rows with $|S|=s$ whose sum is $\bsa$, then \begin{enumerate}[(a)] \item \beq{zerosum}{ \Pr(\exists 1\leq s\leq Ne^{-k}:\cE_{s,\bsa})=O(N^{-K}). } \item If $\s\geq e^{5k}/(1-\g)^2$ then \beq{zerosum1}{ \Pr(\exists Ne^{-k}<s<N:\cE_{s,\bsa})=O(N^{-K}). } \end{enumerate} We can take $K=\g k\s/6$ in the above. \end{lemma} Thus $K$ can be made arbitrarily large, by taking $k$ sufficiently large.
+Note also that we exclude $|S|=N$ from the statement of the lemma, since this would be false with $\bsa$ equal to all ones ($k$ odd) or all zeros ($k$ even).